khakers/modmail-viewer/README.md

 Built using Javalin, JTE, and Bootstrap 5.

+_Modmail-viewer_ is currently in beta.
+There may be breaking or otherwise significant changes between versions and the application may be unstable in some circumstances.

 ## Features

-* Discord authentication
+* Discord OAuth2 authentication based on your modmail roles
 * Browsable paginated logs
 * (mostly) Mobile friendly design

 ## Roadmap

 * Stats dashboard
-* Filtering logs by open/closed
+* Filtering logs
 * Basic API
 * Dark theme
 * Message markdown and mention formatting
 * Search

-## Self hosting
+## Self-hosting

-You should place your modmail-viewer instance behind Cloudflare or some other reverse proxy (such as Caddy) to provide automatic https if you plan on using authentication.
+You should place your _modmail-viewer_ instance behind Cloudflare or some other reverse proxy (such as Caddy) to provide automatic https if you plan on using authentication.

 ### Docker

-Running the application with Docker is the fastest and best supported way to run modmail-viewer.
+Running the application with Docker is the fastest and best supported way to run _modmail-viewer_.
+Additionally, you easily can run it using any 3rd party service that supports running docker containers.

 #### Docker Run